aloisdeniel/vsts-flutter-tasks/README.md

 * _(Optional)_.
 Set `update goldens`: whether `matchesGoldenFile()` calls within your test methods should update the golden files rather than test for an existing match.
 * _(Optional)_.
 The number of `concurrent` test processes to run. (defaults to `6`)

+### command

+Launch a Flutter command with custom arguments.

 ## FAQ